Other Backward Class: Creamy layer and Indra Sawhney vs Union of India

 The term creamy layer was first coined by Justice Krishna Iyer in 1975 in the State of Kerala vs NM Thomas case, wherein he observed that "the danger of 'reservation', it seems to me, is three-fold.
 Its benefits, by and large, are snatched away by the top creamy layer of the 'backward' caste or class, thus keeping the weakest among the weak always weak and leaving the fortunate layers to consume the whole cake".
 1992 Indra Sawhney & Others v.
 Union of India judgment laid down the limits of the state's powers: it upheld the ceiling of 50 percent quotas, emphasized the concept of "social backwardness", and prescribed 11 indicators to ascertain backwardness.
 The nine-judge Bench judgement also established the concept of qualitative exclusion, such as the "creamy layer".
 The creamy layer is only applicable in the case of Other Backward Castes and not applicable on other groups like SC or ST. The creamy layer criteria were introduced at Rs 100,000 in 1993, and revised to Rs 250,000 in 2004, Rs 450,000 in 2008, and Rs 600,000 in 2013.
 In October 2015, National Commission for Backward Classes proposed that a person belonging to OBC with an annual family income of up to Rs 1.5 million should be considered as minimum ceiling for OBC.
 NCBC also recommended sub-division of OBCs into 'backward', 'more backward' and 'extremely backward' blocs and divide 27% quota amongst them in proportion to their population, to ensure that stronger OBCs don't corner the quota benefits.
 In August 2017, NDA government announced the creamy layer ceiling in the OBC category from getting reservation in jobs, has been raised from Rs 6 lakh a year to Rs 8 lakh.

+In March 2026, in Union of India v.
+Rohith Nathan, the Supreme Court held that whether a candidate belongs to the OBC creamy layer cannot be decided on parental income alone, and that the status and category of the parent's post under the 1993 Office Memorandum must also be considered.
+On 24 September 2026 the court reserved orders on the Union's application seeking prospective application of that judgment and two years to establish equivalence of posts.
+See Creamy layer for details.